 In this post, we made an introduction to scheduled events to trigger AWS Lambda functions or AWS Step Functions state machines.
 Scheduling AWS Lambda function is good, but scheduling an AWS Step Functions state machine is great!
 Because you should use AWS Lambda functions as small pieces of your applications and if you need to do more, you should consider AWS Step Functions.
 We applied this to some of my clients effectively with the addition of retries, SNS notifications, etc. So I definitely recommend considering AWS Step Functions.

 By the way, AWS Serverless Application Model is also becoming a thing.
 I see that it is evolving day by day.
-I am one of the early adopters of it because of its AWS CloudFormation based nature.
+I am one of the early adopters of SAM because it is a subset of AWS CloudFormation.

 Thanks for reading!